robric/wiki-contrail-controller/OpenContrail-Internal-Services.md

 * Storage: Analytics info in Redis and Cassandra
 * Port:
   * 8086: collect analytics info
-  * 8089: introspec for debugging
+  * 8089: introspect for debugging

 #### Other Services (Generators)
-* Read: Receive UVEs and logs from all gnerators (services).
+* Read: Receive UVEs and logs from all generators (services).
 * Write: None

 #### Redis Server